freeCodeCamp/freeCodeCamp/guide/english/docker/index.md

 One of Docker's biggest advantages is that it can be used by a team using different operateing systems to build projects without needing to worry about software conflicts.

+Solomon Hykes started Docker in France as an internal project within dotcloud, a platform-as-a service company.

 ### Installation

 * Ubuntu: `sudo apt install docker`